atata-framework/atata-configuration-json/README.md

     "global": [
       {
         "type": "attribute type",
-        "{{attrributeValueName}}": "value" // Any property or constructor parameter of attribute.
+        "{{attributeValueName}}": "value" // Any property or constructor parameter of attribute.
       }
     ],
     "assembly": [